 2. Open a Terminal window and change the directory to the CyberGhost folder to install the CLI app.

 If Terminal isn’t visible on the Launch bar, click on the ‘Show Applications’ button (in the bottom-left part of the screen) > then type in 'Terminal' in the search field:

-3. In the terminal window for this this example, the commands is "cd Desktop/cyberghost" (without the quotes) > press Enter
+3. In the terminal window for this example, the commands are "cd Desktop/cyberghost" (without the quotes) > press Enter

 NOTE: Terminal takes into account case-sensitive characters so make sure you type in each folder name exactly as is (with capital letters where the case applies)